 Most train rides are merely a way to get from Point A to Point B, but for us, the train ride from Pyin Oo Lwin to Hsipaw was a destination in its own.
 It was a fascinating journey that took us through remote towns and villages in the Shan province, allowing us to interact with locals on the train and in the villages where we stopped, all while enjoying the scenic views of rice paddies fields, rolling green hills, and the famous Gokteik Viaduct bridge.

+It doesn’t get much better than the train ride to Hispaw when it comes to transportation in Myanmar.
 It was the most interesting 10-hour train journey we have ever been on!

 Trekking to Hill Tribe Villages in Shan Province